devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 1. **Non-transferable**: The process only works in your development environment and cannot be reused to deploy your production system.
 1. **Slow**: It requires a human to execute a series of steps.
 That slows down your ability to move quickly.
 1. **Error-prone**: If a step is skipped or a parameter is misplaced it could cause the deployment to fail, or worse, take down the website entirely.
-1. **Non-reproducible**: You have no way of knowing which steps were followed, or who executed them.
+1. **Non-reproducible**: You have no recorded history of which steps were followed, or who executed them.

 Basically, manual processes violate the prime directive of DevOps, that everything should be automated.

 So now it is time to take the next step.
-You are going to use `GitHub Actions` to deploy your static deployment each time a commit is pushed to your fork of the jwt-pizza repository.
+You are going to use `GitHub Actions` to automate the static deployment of the frontend each time a commit is pushed to your fork of the jwt-pizza repository.

 ## Create the GitHub Action workflow